 Train to Nanded

-Once again I’m on the ladies car of the train.
+Once again I’m on the lady’s car of the train.
 This one is considerably less crowded and also much smaller.
 I think this is a local train and that I have to switch somewhere to a fast Aurangabad train.
 I’m more prepared for this ride with a bag of food, lots of water, I am wearing pants and a t-shirt, and a desire to get out of the city.

 I just witnessed a very good fight between two women and a man.
-He jumped into the ladies car and wasn’t going to get off.
+He jumped into the lady’s car and wasn’t going to get off.
 They yelled at him, they shamed him and they yelled some more.
 I am amazed.
 I love the women.
 Sometimes I get in on the yelling and when I do people are so shocked that they leave.
 It’s my revenge for all the harassment I receive on the streets.

 Train to Aurangabad

 I never made it to Nanded.
 I ended up going on the adventure of a lifetime instead.
 It started in the woman’s car when a guy got on with the distinct purpose of harassing me.
 I yelled at him, “Ladies car!
-You’re not allowed.” and not only did he not leave, he got progressively aggressive until I picked up my stuff and moved to where the other ladies were sitting.
+You’re not allowed.” and not only did he not leave, but he also got progressively aggressive until I picked up my stuff and moved to where the other ladies were sitting.

 This started an amazing chain of events.
 They asked why I moved from my seat and told them about the guy.
 They started to yell at him and when he wouldn’t budge they got up and chased after him with a stick.
 He was so scared he jumped off the train.
 This was the beginning of a great adventure.